dart-archive/www.dartlang.org/src/site/articles/reflection-with-mirrors/index.markdown

 title: "Reflection in Dart with Mirrors: An Introduction"
 rel:
   author: gilad-bracha
-description: "An introduction to reflection in Dart,
+description: "Use the dart:mirrors library for introspection:
-              which is based on the concept of mirrors."
+              discovering and using your program's structure."
 has-permalinks: true
 article:
   written_on: 2012-11-30
-  updated_on: 2013-05-22
+  updated_on: 2013-11-07
   collection: libraries-and-apis
 ---

 # {{ page.title }}

 _Written by Gilad Bracha <br />
-November 2012 (Updated May 2013)_
+November 2012 (updated November 2013)_

 Reflection in Dart is based on the concept of _mirrors_,